Home » reclaimed wood » Reclaimed Wood Heart (Weathered Fence Boards)

 cut wooden heart piece by piece

-Each of the boards was so easy to cut individually.
-The curved part of the heart was the most challenging, but only because I had to get creative with the clamping process.
+Each board was so easy to cut individually.
+The curved part of the heart was the most challenging, only because I had to get creative with the clamping.

 cut out reclaimed wooden heart